Economy weighs on Russia World Cup plans amid FIFA scandal

 "IMAGE PROJECT"

-Last week the government reduced planned spending on the World Cup by 3.5 billion rubles, the latest in a series of cuts made as the economy flags.
+Last week the government reduced planned spending on the World Cup by 3.5 billion roubles, the latest in a series of cuts made as the economy flags.

 Moscow's Luzhniki stadium, which will stage the opening match and the final a month later, will be able to seat 81,000, down from the 89,000 originally billed.

 "This World Cup is an image project for Putin.
-He really has something to prove here," a source close to the organizing committee said.
+He really has something to prove here," a source close to the organising committee said.

 But he added: "The approach to this World Cup now is to do what was promised, with no frills, and nothing more."